mpdcampbell/blog/blog/content/posts/jitsiwithTraefik.md

 ---

 ## What
 [Jitsi](https://jitsi.github.io/handbook/docs/intro) describes itself as video conferencing solution, I'd describe it as open source Zoom.
 But crucially, as FOSS, Jitsi includes the same features as enterprise Zoom for free.
-If you don't want to self host (why are you reading this), then you can use their [official instance](https://meet.jit.si/) for free.
+If you don't want to self-host (why are you reading this), then you can use their [official instance](https://meet.jit.si/) for free.
 Unlike Zoom, there are no time limits.

 ## Why
 During the pandemic I hosted Jitsi as a Zoom alternative for the obligatory friend group pub quiz.
 Recently I hadn't used it for over a year and, after updating to the latest version, I found my instance was broken.
 Attempting to set Jitsi up again from scratch, I couldn't find a straight forward "just do this" guide that worked with Traefik.
 There is extensive [official documentation](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-docker/) on hosting with Docker in general, including [guidance](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-docker/#running-behind-a-reverse-proxy) if you are using Nginx or Apache as a reverse proxy.
 But unfortunately no lazy copy-paste snippets for Traefik.

-There is an [example docker-compose.yml](https://github.com/jitsi-contrib/jitsi-traefik/tree/main/traefik-v2) for Traefik on the third-party contribution repo, but as of writing it's two years old and didn't work when I blindly followed it.
-Also, among the docker repository issues there is a detailed [step by step guide](https://github.com/jitsi/docker-jitsi-meet/issues/1271#issuecomment-1113991933) from a user on how they got their Jitsi instance working behind Traefik, but unfortunately this didn't work for me either.
+There is an [example docker-compose.yml](https://github.com/jitsi-contrib/jitsi-traefik/tree/main/traefik-v2) for Traefik on the third-party contribution repo, but as of writing its two years old and didn't work when I blindly followed it.
+Also, among the docker repository issues there is a detailed [step-by-step guide](https://github.com/jitsi/docker-jitsi-meet/issues/1271#issuecomment-1113991933) from a user on how they got their Jitsi instance working behind Traefik, but unfortunately this didn't work for me either.

 _Editor's Note: In hindsight, the jitsi-contrib [example](https://github.com/jitsi-contrib/jitsi-traefik/tree/main/traefik-v2) should work fine, it was just not sufficiently idiotproof for me as it is missing some necessary extra config steps to do with Traefik itself.
-Confusingly, these extra steps are included in the instructions from the [github issue](https://github.com/jitsi/docker-jitsi-meet/issues/1271#issuecomment-1113991933), and should work, but didn't.
+Confusingly, these extra steps are included in the instructions from the [GitHub issue](https://github.com/jitsi/docker-jitsi-meet/issues/1271#issuecomment-1113991933), and should work, but didn't.
 I'm not sure why, maybe a mismatch with Traefik versions or the .env.example variables?
 It is the only file they didn't include copies of._

 _Regardless, both example files contain a lot of extraneous lines you don't need just to get Jitsi working, so I think following the below simpler guide is worthwhile for new users._

 ## How
 This guide assumes you are already using Traefik as a reverse proxy and explains how to get Jitsi working behind it.
 It doesn't explain how to set up Traefik from scratch.
 Also, this guide is confirmed working with Jitsi build stable-8719 and Traefik version 2.9.1.
-In theory it should continue to work provided no breaking changes are announced.
+In theory, it should continue to work provided no breaking changes are announced.
 For Jitsi there is this [brilliant website](https://shawnchin.github.io/jitsi-config-differ/) to compare builds to check for any potential breaking changes in configuration files.

 You need the following ports on your router/firewall open and pointed towards the server which is hosting Traefik:
  - **80/TCP** the default port for HTTP traffic, (your Traefik instance should already be set up to [redirect HTTP requests](https://doc.traefik.io/traefik/middlewares/http/redirectscheme/))